ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 - minimal functionality
 - targeted for processing single batches

+`arrow::compute::Kernel`s are *.note[used by]* ExecNode implementations

+???

+  (favorite example: one of the addition kernels adds two buffers of `int32_t` into a consumer-preallocated buffer of `int32_t`)

 In short, `arrow::compute::Kernel`s are mostly *.note[used by]* ExecNode implementations.
 For example, `FilterNode` uses potentially many kernels to evaluate filter conditions and others to materialize batches with some rows excluded by that filter condition.

+---

+# FAQs

+- How does this relate to an `arrow::compute::Function`?
+- How does this relate to an `arrow::compute::Expression`?

+`arrow::compute::Function`s are a named collection of related kernels.

+`arrow::compute::Expression`s are a bundle of function name, arguments, ...

+The process of selecting the correct/optimal kernel is called "dispatch".

 ???

-  (favorite example: one of the addition kernels adds two buffers of `int32_t` into a consumer-preallocated buffer of `int32_t`)
+  (favorite example: the "add" function contains one kernel for each input data type)

+... everything needed to dispatch and execute.

+ExecNodes are usually configured using expressions.
+As ExecNodes are initialized, they perform dispatch (once, before running the graph) to select the correct kernels.

 ---